matthewrwilton/VS2013GulpExamples/README.md

 ###Setup
 1. Clone the repository.
-2. Run "npm install" in the VS2013GulpExamples.Less
+2. Run "npm install" in the VS2013GulpExamples.Less directory.